Module 5.1: Timed and hybrid models

 So far, we have used discrete event models, which are also called untimed models.
 As mentioned in Module 1, continuous-time systems have to be discretized to be able to synthesize a supervisor for them.
 In a discrete event model, actions that the system can perform, like opening a gate, an elevator moving between floors, or a car breaking until it stands still, are all completed instantaneously.
 In a real system however, such actions take time.
 Validation through simulation with a discrete event model is thus not fully representative of the behavior of the real system.

 CIF support modeling discrete event systems.
 However, it also allows modeling systems that exhibit time-related behavior.
 If a model contains only variables that change their value over time, without any discrete events, we call this a continuous model.
 If a model has timed behavior as well as discrete events that can occur, we call it a hybrid model.
 Hybrid models allow us to add timed behavior to a discrete event model, which we can then simulate to validate the controlled system with greater fidelity.
-That is, if the hybrid model represent the timing of the system accurately enough.
+That is, if the hybrid model represents the timing of the system accurately enough.

 A simple way to add timed behavior to a CIF model is to use the always present time